Statistics of Feynman amplitudes in $\phi^4$-theory: Introduction

-The period is free of UV-divergences and it does not depend on the kinematics of the amplitude.
-For a more rigorous discussion of the convergence of integrals and the precise dependence on angle variables, as well as alternative integral representations for the period, see \cite{bloch_motives_2006,schnetz_quantum_2009,brown_angles_2011}.
+The period is free of UV-divergences and it does not depend on the kinematics of the graph.
+For a more rigorous discussion of the convergence of integrals and the precise dependence on angle variables, as well as alternative integral representations for the period, see \cite{bloch_motives_2006,schnetz_quantum_2010,brown_angles_2013}.
 The fact that the same coefficient describes the $\ln(s)$-dependence and the $\epsilon^{-1}$-pole is expected from the renormalization group \cite{wilson_renormalization_1974}.
-In $\phi^4$-theory, the period is known analytically for hundreds of graph, see for example \cite{schnetz_quantum_2009,brown_proof_2012,panzer_analytic_2013,panzer_galois_2017}.
+In $\phi^4$-theory, the period is known analytically for the infinite family of zigzag-graphs (\cref{zigzag_amplitude}), and hundreds of other graphs \cite{broadhurst_knots_1995,schnetz_quantum_2010,brown_singlevalued_2015,panzer_analytic_2013,panzer_galois_2017,schnetz_numbers_2018,schnetz_hyperlogprocedures_2023}.

-For a primitive graph, renormalization merely amounts to subtraction of the pole term and -- depending on the scheme -- potentially finite terms of the unrenormalized amplitude.
+For a primitive graph, renormalization merely amounts to subtraction of the pole term and --- depending on the scheme --- potentially finite terms of the unrenormalized amplitude.
 Crucially, renormalization can not alter the $s$-dependent part of the primitive amplitude because that would require an $s$-dependent, hence non-local, counterterm.
-Therefore, the renormalized amplitude of a primitive graph \cref{amplitude_period} has the form
+Therefore, the renormalized integral of a primitive graph \cref{amplitude_period} has the form

 In particular, the period encodes the $s$-dependence at $s_0$ of \cref{amplitude_period_renormalized},